PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 - Removing processes that prevent engineers from making quick decisions on their own.
 - Giving engineers space to fail without being harsh on them.

-## Problem 4: Your team is afraid of making mistakes
+## Problem 4: Fear of making mistakes

 If your team is not making mistakes, you're not moving fast enough.

 In fact, it's common for growth teams to cause a few incidents!
 And they won't succeed if they are focused on avoiding them.

 "When airbags were [introduced](https://www.purdue.edu/uns/html4ever/2006/060927ManneringOffset.html) in cars, the average speed on the highway went up.
 This is essentially what you want to do for your growth team.
-Give them the freedom to make mistakes, but make sure they can resolve them quickly."
+Give them the freedom to make mistakes, but make sure they can resolve them quickly", says Alexey.

 ### How to fix it